-Once admitted, you must contact the Director of Admissions, Paula Colby-Clements, to obtain an I-20.
+Once admitted, you must contact the Director Academic Services and Career Development, Paula Colby-Clements, to obtain an I-20.
 In order to create the I-20 admitted students must submit the following documentation: (1) Copy of a valid passport, (2) Financial information showing proof of necessary funds to cover tuition and living expenses (3) Copy of drivers license (if applicable), (4) If already in the US attending another school you need to submit a copy of your current I-20.

 In addition, prior to obtaining your visa from the consulate, you must pay the SEVIS fee.
 Information regarding the fee is below.